1. ELIGIBILITY

 During the summer term, classes normally run five days a week, either from 8:00 to 10:00 or during lunchtime from 12:30 to 14:30.
 The equivalent of four hours of autonomous learning activities are offered in addition to the summer courses.

-For more details on the formats, delivery mode, and timetables for the next or current term please refer to the course list
+For more details on the formats, delivery mode, and timetables for the next or current term please refer to the course list.

 4.3 What kind of courses and how many hours are taught per term?

-The formats and modes of the specialized courses differ according to the content, the delivery mode, and the language.
-For more information, please refer to the course list
+- The delivery mode of the specialized courses differs according to the content, the format and the language.

 4.4 Why have I not been allocated my requested time?